Mexican crafts, Mexican Handicrafts, and Latin American folk art

-If you are in Royal Oak, Michigan, please drop by to say "howdy" to Debbie or Bill.
-You might even find something of interest for your gift shopping!
+If you are in Royal Oak, Michigan, please drop by to say “howdy” to Debbie or Bill.
+You might even find something of interest in your gift shopping!

 Just enter by way of the alley between Center St. and Washington Ave., and between Fifth St. and Sixth St. For more information on restaurants and other attractions in our town please visit the Royal Oak Chamber of Commerce.

-Since 1986, Dos Manos, LLC has been proud to provide an opportunity for artisans to export their Mexican handcrafts, still an important source of income in many rural areas of Latin America, while helping to preserve the cultural traditions of each country.
+Since 1986, Dos Manos, LLC has been proud to provide an opportunity for artisans to export their Mexican Handicrafts and Latin American Folk Art, still, an important source of income in many rural areas of Latin America, while helping to preserve the cultural traditions of each country.

-Included are crafts from present-day Mexico, Central and South America.
-Visit the links on the left to see our complete listings of Latin American, especially Mexican handicrafts.
+Included are crafts from present-day Mexico, Central, and South America.
+Visit the links on the left to see our complete listings of Latin Americans, especially Mexican Handicrafts.

 Reproductions, inspired by the Maya, Aztec, and Olmec civilizations of Mesoamerica, line our shelves.
 All include a description card.
 Click Here to view our current selection.

-This beautiful Mexican handicraft is a replica of the Aztec calendar stone.
-Also known as Stone of the Sun, it is a large monolithic sculpture that was excavated in the Mexico City's main square, on December 17, 1790.
+This beautiful Mexican handicraft is a colored interpretation of the Aztec calendar stone.
+Also known as Stone

 Despite being known as a “calendar stone,” modern archaeologists such as those at the National Anthropology Museum in Mexico City, believe it is more likely to have been used primarily as a ceremonial basin or ritual altar for sacrifices, than as an astrological or astronomical reference.

 A striking piece of ancient Mexico for any display!